 In natural language processing, as has been the case in computer vision and other domains, transformer-based models constitute the state-of-the-art for most processing tasks.
 In this domain, too, many authors have argued and demonstrated the importance of local context.

-We present and evaluate an outlook attention mechanism, COOL, for natural language processing.
-COOL adds, on top of the self-attention layers of a transformer-based model, outlook attention layers that encode local syntactic context considering word proximity and consider more pair-wise constraints than dynamic convolution operations used by existing approaches.
+We present an outlook attention mechanism, COOL, for natural language processing.
+COOL, added on top of the self-attention layers of a transformer-based model, encodes local syntactic context considering word proximity and more pair-wise constraints than dynamic convolution used by existing approaches.

-A comparative empirical performance evaluation of an implementation of COOL with different transformer-based approaches confirms the opportunity of improvement over a baseline using the neural language models alone for various natural language processing tasks, including question answering.
-The proposed approach is competitive with state-of-the-art methods.
+A comparative empirical performance evaluation of an implementation of COOL with different transformer-based models confirms the opportunity for improvement over a baseline using the original models alone for various natural language processing tasks, including question answering.
+The proposed approach achieves competitive performance with existing state-of-the-art methods on some tasks.